ScilifelabDataCentre/OrderPortal/README.md

     $ sudo -u nginx git pull
     $ sudo systemctl restart orderportal_xyz

-Since version 3.6.19, the design documents are automatically updated when the `tornado` server is restarted.
+Since OrderPortal version 3.6.19, the design documents are automatically updated when the `tornado` server is restarted.

-Please note that if your installation uses a repo forked from the base, ensure that you have updated that repo first by making a pull request and executing it.

-Set up git commit signing.